 But let's dissect what separates the greats from the rest.
 A top-notch director isn't just a visionary; they're the ultimate multitaskers.
 They coax award-worthy performances out of actors, weave intricate storylines, and create eye-popping visuals that leave us gasping.
 They're the conductors of a complex orchestra, ensuring every shot, every cut, and every beat resonates with us, the audience, from the opening credits to that final, lingering frame.

-This man gave us the meaning of summer blockbuster with Jaws.
-Reinvented the genre of adventure with Indiana Jones.
-Gave us two of the most contrasting yet revered alien movies ET and CEOTK.
-And I haven't even started on his genre-defining war-time movies like Schindler's List, Saving Pvt Ryan and WarHorse (yes I loved it).
-And then if it was not all, he gave us Lincoln.
-Best biopic ever.
+This man gave us the meaning of the summer blockbuster with Jaws.
+He reinvented the adventure genre with Indiana Jones.
+He gave us two of the most contrasting yet revered alien movies: ET and Close Encounters of the Third Kind.
+And I haven't even started on his genre-defining war-time movies like Schindler's List, Saving Private Ryan, and War Horse (yes, I loved it).
+If that wasn't enough, he gave us Lincoln, the best biopic ever.
 Period.

-Hitchcock is a great directors and I would say he is the GOAT of directing... however most of his movies fall under one genre, you could say he wasn't as versatile.
-However Kubrick in my opinion has never made a bad film and is one of the most versatile directors ever and he has many films. he made us laugh to death with Dr. Strangelove, terrified us in The Shining, made us stare in awe in 2001.
-Not to mention he also made masterpieces like Lolita, Clockwork Orange, Barry Lyndon, Full Metal Jacket, eyes Wide Shut, Spartacus, and Paths Of Glory.
+Hitchcock is a great director, and I would say he is the GOAT of directing.
+However, most of his movies fall under one genre, so you could argue that he wasn't as versatile.
+On the other hand, Kubrick, in my opinion, has never made a bad film and is one of the most versatile directors ever.
+He has made us laugh to death with Dr. Strangelove, terrified us in The Shining, and made us stare in awe at 2001.
+Not to mention, he also made masterpieces like Lolita, Clockwork Orange, Barry Lyndon, Full Metal Jacket, Eyes Wide Shut, Spartacus, and Paths of Glory.
 He was truly the Michael Jordan of his craft, so good that some people legitimately thought he directed the Moon landing.

 Here are some films of his and their IMDb ratings: